AMIrene/day-scheduler/README.md

 ## Objective

 Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery, including Third Party APIs - [Moment.js](https://momentjs.com/) library to work with date and time, and [Bootstrap] Grid Systen (https://getbootstrap.com/docs/4.0/layout/grid/).
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery, including Third Party APIs - [Moment.js](https://momentjs.com/) library to work with date and time, and [Bootstrap] (https://getbootstrap.com/docs/4.0/layout/grid/).

 ## Product